fjguipen/lms-backend-graphql/README.md

 There are also 4 user, **student1**[id1], **professor**[id2] **student2**[id3] and **"admin"**[id4].
 "student1" has completed the **"Lesson A"**[id1] (from Level "Básico") and have acces to the **"Lesson B"**[id2] of the same level.

-In the other hand, "student2" has not yet finished the "Lesson A" and he have to take the last quizz to unlock the rest of contents of the "Lesson A" and to start the "Lesson B".
+In the other hand, "student2" has not finished the "Lesson A" yet and he must take and pass the last quizz to unlock the rest of contents of the "Lesson A" and get the "Lesson B" available.
 (You can login as "student2" and run TakeQuizz mutation to gain access past "Lesson A" on "student2".
 All needed mutations and queries are setted on **Insomnia**)